 Now.
 To make it.
 This could not be easier.

 First, take your chicken carcass (after eating the yummy roast chicken and picking it mostly clean; I often leave some back meat on) and dump it in the pot.
 Or, your stewing hen.
 It can be frozen still, it doesn’t matter.

 Now, add your feet!
 (I like them and always have them around.
 Maybe that’s why my stock always gels so nicely.)

 Then, add some onion and celery and carrots or scraps.
 I had half an onion left from cooking so I’m using that.
 I also had the remnants of a bunch of celery that was not good for much else.

 Now, fill up your pot with water.
-I use tap water, but now use water from my Berkey filter, which is recommended (some sort of filtered water).
+I used to use tap water, but now use water from my Berkey filter, which is recommended (some sort of filtered water).
 Do what you have to.
 Make sure the water covers the bones.